-It appears the property has been altered to form its current internal layout and it is presumed all documentation and permissions were obtained for all such works.
+It appears the property has been altered to form the current internal layout and it is presumed all documentation is available for all works.

 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by inspection of the title deeds.